magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget-row-builder.md

 ### `additionalRowClass`

-The additional row class is added to rows added after the first one.
+The additional row class name which is added after the main class name.

 **Type**: String